MoonPoet/xaprb-src/content/blog/2007/11/08/how-mysql-replication-got-out-of-sync.md

 I already showed you the bug.
 If you didn't see it, well, neither did I -- for a year.

-If you still don't see it, here's a hint: the slaves get out of sync in totally different ways.
-In other words, the slaves don't even match each other after a little while.
+If you still don't see it, here's a hint: the replicas get out of sync in totally different ways.
+In other words, the replicas don't even match each other after a little while.

 The problem is that `ORDER BY...
 LIMIT` is non-deterministic.
-If several rows are tied for priority, the slaves might (and do!) order them differently than the master did.
-Then the the `UPDATE` statement claims different rows on the slaves.
-Some rows that have been claimed on the master are still marked as 0 on the slave.
+If several rows are tied for priority, the replicas might (and do!) order them differently than the master did.
+Then the the `UPDATE` statement claims different rows on the replicas.
+Some rows that have been claimed on the master are still marked as 0 on the replica.
 Then they don't get deleted by the DELETE statement.
-I was able to confirm this by running a script that does a checksum on this table every few minutes, then as soon as it finds differences dumps the whole table on both the master and the slave.
+I was able to confirm this by running a script that does a checksum on this table every few minutes, then as soon as it finds differences dumps the whole table on both the master and the replica.
 I was able to find some rows that the application hadn't deleted yet.
-Sure enough, some of them weren't claimed on the slave.
+Sure enough, some of them weren't claimed on the replica.

 ### The fix